 Requirement for Work Area Ventilation System.
 A HEPA-filtered Work Area ventilation system must be used to maintain a reduced atmospheric pressure of at least -0.02 column inches of water pressure differential within the contained Work Area.
 The system must be in operation at all times from the commencement of the asbestos project until the requirements of 454 CMR 28.10(11)(a) and (b) have been met.
 The ventilation equipment utilized must be of sufficient capacity to provide a minimum of four air changes per hour.
-Ventilation units must be operated in accordance with Appendix J of EPA Guidance Document EPA 560/5 85 024) and 29 CFR Part 1926.1101(g)(5)(i).
+Ventilation units must be operated in accordance with Appendix J of EPA Guidance Document EPA 560/5 85 024 and 29 CFR 1926.1101(g)(5)(i).
 Make up air entering the Work Area must pass through the decontamination area whenever possible.
 Exhaust air must be HEPA-filtered before being discharged outside of the Work Area.
 Exhaust air tubes or ducts associated with the Work Area ventilation system must be free of leaks.
 Where feasible, exhaust air must be discharged to the outside of the building.
 If access to the outside is not available, exhaust air may be discharged to an area within the building, but in no case must exhaust air be discharged into occupied areas of the building or into areas of the building which contain exposed or damaged asbestos.
 When exhaust air is discharged to the interior of a building, the outflow must be sampled and analyzed at least twice per day per machine, using sampling and analysis methods prescribed by the NIOSH Analytical Method 7400 referenced at 40 CFR Part 763, Appendix A. If at any time fiber levels in the exhausted air exceed 0.01 fibers/cc, the work operation must stop immediately, and the corresponding ventilation unit(s) must be shut off and repaired or replaced before the Asbestos Response Action is resumed.

 Exception to Work Area Ventilation System Requirement for Work Less than 25 Linear/Ten Square Feet.
 Compliance with 454 CMR 28.10(4)(c) is optional for Asbestos Response Actions which involve the removal, encapsulation or enclosure of 25 or fewer linear feet of asbestos on or in pipes, ducts or wires or ten or fewer square feet of asbestos on or in structures or components other than pipes, ducts or wires.

-Exception to Work Area Ventilation System Requirement where Glovebags are used.
-Compliance with 454 CMR 28.10(4)(c) is optional for Asbestos Response Actions where Glovebags are used as the sole means of removal or repair.
+Exception to Work Area Ventilation System Requirement where Glove bags are used.
+Compliance with 454 CMR 28.10(4)(c) is optional for Asbestos Response Actions where Glove bags are used as the sole means of removal or repair.

 Work Procedures.

 Wetting of Asbestos.
-Prior to removal, ACM must be thoroughly wetted with Amended Water.
+Prior to removal, ACM must be adequately wetted with Amended Water.
 Water must not be applied in amounts that will cause run off or leakage of the water from the Work Area.
 Once removed, ACM must be kept wet until containerized pursuant to 454 CMR 28.10(4)(d)2 and 310 CMR 7.15.